DeltaFwulf/OctoForge/Thermal Analysis/DevLog.md

 I'll set $T_{s1}$ to be equal to the chamber temperature of 1100$^{\circ}$C. I believe this is a better (and conservative) approximation as the inside of the furnace will not form a well developed boundary layer as there is no net flow upwards along the chamber wall.
 This gives an estimated heat loss of 400W through the walls (this makes more sense intuitively).

+**08/09/2023 - 09/09/2023**
+Today, I implemented a generalised multilayer wall solver for the cylinder.
+This allows us to experiment with different materials of different thicknesses more easily.
+Additionally, I tweaked the chamber dimensions to better fit our expected crucible dimensions of **60mm OD and 145mm chamber height**.
+The lid and base calculations were also tweaked to be both closer to reality as well as more conservative: I extended the radius of both to that of the furnace outer radius as wall loss calculations previously ignored heat lost through the *top and bottom* of the walls.
+I initially had stability issues with my solver, but adding a relaxation factor of 0.1 solved this issue; there is a discontinuity between different correlations that was throwing off results.
+To alleviate this in the future, I plan to blend linearly over a short range between regimes.

 **Modelling the lid and base**
-- Here is a good table of Nusselt correlations for low Raleigh number conditions: [Picture](https://www.researchgate.net/profile/Sn-Sridhara/publication/285992745/figure/tbl1/AS:669300373336093@1536585052777/Correlation-of-Nusselt-number-with-Rayleigh-number.png)
-- Here is a good source explaining the basics of natural convection: [Source](https://www.sfu.ca/~mbahrami/ENSC%20388/Notes/Natural%20Convection.pdf)

-**Adding more wall layers**
+Under some conditions, the lid or base are too cold for standard correlations to produce accurate results.
+To remedy this, I have found a lower range Nusselt correlation [here](https://www.researchgate.net/profile/Sn-Sridhara/publication/285992745/figure/tbl1/AS:669300373336093@1536585052777/Correlation-of-Nusselt-number-with-Rayleigh-number.png).
+To the reader of this log, [here](https://www.sfu.ca/~mbahrami/ENSC%20388/Notes/Natural%20Convection.pdf) is a basic explanation for natural convection.

+**Multilayer walls**
-I have modelled the addition of a rockwool overwrap and wood casing to see if we can improve our insulation significantly.
+I have modelled the addition of a rockwool overwrap and MDF casing to see if we can improve our insulation significantly.

 [MDF properties](https://www.makeitfrom.com/material-properties/Medium-Density-Fiberboard-MDF/)
 [Rockwool properties](https://www.researchgate.net/figure/Relationship-between-thermal-conductivity-and-temperature-of-rock-wool_tbl1_340083368)

-adding 200mm of rockwool insulation and then 12mm of MDF as a casing decreases the power loss from 500W to only 200 at 1100$^{\circ}$C
+**Effects of adding rockwool insulation**
+I found that by adding only 80mm of rockwool around the firebricks and 12mm of MDF as an outer casing, we can reduce our power use from 220W to only 150W at a chamber temperature of 1100℃.
+This is definitely worth including, as rockwool is easy to form and fairly inexpensive.
+It will also protect the fragile firebricks from being damaged by collisions with tools or when being handled/moved.

 # Heating Element Analysis